DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 };
 ```

-The application's entry point is set at the `entry`, Webpack will bundle all the `JS` and `JSX` files into the file that's specified in the output object.
+The application's entry point is set at the `entry`.
+The file specified at the `entry` is the first component that the Web page loads.
+Webpack will bundle all the `JS` and `JSX` files into the file that's specified in the output object.
 Webpack dev server is set to inline which allows a kind of reload on the fly and the application will be served at port `3333`.
 In the module object, we specify the babel loader to use `react` and `es2015` presets for converting `ES6` and `React` code into code that the browser understands.
 The webpack plugins add the ability to use class properties and decorators.

 **Note:** Babel presets are basically plugins that have been configured to do a particular task.